SemanticMediaWiki/SemanticMediaWiki/src/MediaWiki/Search/README.md

 ## Extended search profile

 In cases where the systems detects forms maintained using the `SEARCH_FORM_SCHEMA`, an extended profile will be visible on the `Special:Search` page allowing users to match and search subjects with help of Semantic MediaWiki.

-Details on how to create and maintain forms can be found in the [search.form.md](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/Schema/docs/search.form.md) document.

 ### Example